athento/nuxeo-field-validator-plugin/README.md

 This Nuxeo plugin implements some common field validators for forms.
 It must be used from another plugin (the one you are developing).

+Validations available:
+- validateEmailAddress
+- validateHomePhoneNumber (must begin with 8 or 9)
+- validateMobilePhoneNumber (must begin with 6 or 7)
+- validateNIF (also checks for the correct letter) (also valid for NIE)
+- validateNIFLazy (just check for 8 digits and a letter)

 ## Code Example

 Use it in your contribution (extensions.xml):